Organic Marketing: How to Turn Your Marketing Team Into a Media Agency

 For example, if you like someone's post and they see what you do and how many followers you have, they might connect and share one of your posts with a friend...and then they both enter your funnel!

-This is just one of the many effective ways of gaining leads without waiting for someone to come to you.
+This is just one of the many effective ways of finding leads without waiting for someone to come to you.

 And it can't be measured...

-Many companies won't do a podcast because they can't measure its success, but it's an important part of marketing today.
+Many companies won't do a marketing or sales podcast because they can't measure its success, but it's an important part of marketing today.

 This just shows, shying away from certain content just because it isn’t ‘measurable’ only limits how far your marketing can go and the success you can gain from it.